samkanta/GettingCleaningData-CourseProject/README.md

 File | Description
 :------ | ----------
-README.md | This document, explains the contents of the Repo codebook.md | Describes the variables, data and process undertaken to clean and tidy data sets.
+README.md | This document, explains the contents of the Repo and their relationship to each other. codebook.md | Describes the variables, data and process undertaken to clean and tidy data sets.
-run_analysis.R | The R Script that, when run, executes a multi-process function for the getting and cleaning of data tidy_data.txt | The output of the R Script, meeting the criteria of "tidy" data
+run_analysis.R | The R Script that, when run, executes a multi-process function for the getting and cleaning of data. tidy_data.txt | The output of the R Script, meeting the criteria of "tidy" data.

-## Data Collection
+## Data Source
-The data files for the Project were made available from the UC Irvine Machine Learning Repository, based on a study of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
-The resulting data sets collectively formed the Human Activity Recognition database; the findings of the
+The data files for the Project were made available from the UC Irvine Machine Learning Repository,

 ## Transformation